Shopify/unite-react-node-app-workshop/README.md

 For example, for the address above you would add `https://e3fd01a0.ngrok.io/auth/callback`.

+### Set up your repository

+Clone this repository:<br/>
+`git clone git@github.com:Shopify/unite-react-node-app-workshop.git`

-Rename `.env.example` to `.env` and copy and paste your Shopify Api Key and Secret to this file.
-These can be found in under App credentials, near the bottom of the App Info page.
+In your project root folder, rename the file `.env.example` to `.env`.
+Copy-paste your Shopify API Key and Shopify API Secret Key to this file.
+These can be found in the partners dashboard on the **App Info** page under **App credentials** (near the bottom of the page).

 ```
 SHOPIFY_API_KEY=YOUR_SHOPIFY_API_KEY